 Both approaches are effective in terms of boosting viewability, but have to be implemented with care to avoid having a negative impact on user experience.
 Care also needs to be taken with these types of units to stay within the ad serving policies of your ad vendors and to avoid accidental clicks and invalid activity.

 Refreshing ads in view

 If you use any sort of ad refreshing strategy, use a script that will only refresh ads that have been viewed and are currently in view.
-This not only gives the original impression the maximum opportunity to be viewed, but increases that likelihood of subsequent impressions also being viewable.
+This not only gives the original impression the maximum opportunity to be viewed but also increases the likelihood of subsequent impressions being viewable.

 OKO Smart Refresh : Rather than simply refreshing and ad 30 seconds after it loads, OKO Smart Refresh ensures that each impression has been in view for 30 seconds before it is replaced.
 The impression is then only replaced when in view to give the following impression every chance to be seen.